Thursday, May 9, 2024

 Ascension Day Hope | United with Christ Now & Always

-Because Jesus ascended as a real physical person from a particular time and place He brings human culture into the presence of God so that through His humanity.
+Because Jesus ascended as a real physical person, He brings human culture into the presence of God so that through His humanity.
 He makes a place for people like you and me from all tribes, tongues, nations and cultures to be represented in the new heaven and earth through Him.

 The Ascension: Humanity in the Presence of God